enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 -
 - I've read hundreds of studies on sports.
 Tried most of the advance techniques, wrote very tight training plan to get better that only advanced sportif
 # Organize your notes
+As a content creator, your #1 job is to keep turning everything you read, watch, listen into publishing material.
+Unfortunately most of us wait until they have a concrete project to work on.
+Here are 3 key ideas from Tiago Forte to never be out of material again:

+MAKE YOUR NOTES FUTURE PROOF

 For years I've been looking for solutions to my 1000s highlights in books, 100s of notes in 5 different apps If you also struggle to organize your notes to make publishing content easier, here's what worked for me:
 1. Make your notes future proof.